TigreGotico/ovos-solver-BM25-plugin/README.md

 # Answer: NASA currently has two rovers (Curiosity and Perseverance), one lander (InSight), and one helicopter (Ingenuity) exploring the surface of Mars.

 ```

+In this example, `BM25EvidenceSolverPlugin` effectively identifies and retrieves the most relevant sentence from the provided text that answers the query about the number of rovers exploring Mars.
+This capability is essential for applications requiring information extraction from extensive textual content, such as automated research assistants or content summarizers.

 ## Integrating with Persona Framework

 To use the `SquadQASolver` and `FreebaseQASolver` in the persona framework, you can define a persona configuration file and specify the solvers to be used.